quicwg/base-drafts/draft-ietf-quic-recovery.md

 (TODO: These values of 2 and 1.5 are a bit arbitrary.
 Reconsider these.)

-If the Retransmission Timeout (RTO, {{rto}}) is smaller than the computed PTO, then a PTO is scheduled for the smaller RTO period.
+If the Retransmission Timeout (RTO, {{rto}}) period is smaller than the computed PTO, then a PTO is scheduled for the smaller RTO period.

-To reduce latency, it is RECOMMENDED that the sender send two sequential TLP packets before setting an RTO alarm.
-When the first TLP packet is sent, the TLP alarm should be scheduled for a second TLP.
-On the second TLP packet, an RTO alarm should be scheduled {{rto}}.
+To reduce latency, it is RECOMMENDED that the sender set and allow the TLP alarm to fire twice before setting an RTO alarm.
+In other words, when the TLP alarm fires the first time, a TLP packet is sent, and it is RECOMMENDED that the TLP alarm be scheduled for a second time.
+When the TLP alarm fires the second time, a second TLP packet is sent, and an RTO alarm SHOULD be scheduled {{rto}}.

-A TLP packet SHOULD carry new data when available.
-If new data is unavailable, a TLP packet MAY retransmit unacknowledged data to potentially reduce recovery time.
-Since a TLP packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.
+A TLP packet SHOULD carry new data when possible.
+If new data is unavailable or new data cannot be sent due to flow control, a TLP packet MAY retransmit unacknowledged data to potentially reduce recovery time.
+Since a TLP alarm is used to send a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost when a TLP alarm fires.

 A TLP packet MUST NOT be blocked by the sender's congestion controller.
 The sender MUST however count these bytes as additional bytes in flight, since a TLP adds network load without establishing packet loss.

 A sender will commonly not know that a packet being sent is a tail packet.
-Consequently, a sender may have to arm or adjust the TLP alarm on every sent packet.
+Consequently, a sender may have to arm or adjust the TLP alarm on every sent ackable packet.

 ### Retransmission Timeout {#rto}

 A Retransmission Timeout (RTO) alarm is the final backstop for loss detection.
 The algorithm used in QUIC is based on the RTO algorithm for TCP
-{{!RFC5681}} and is additionally resilient to spurious RTOs.
+{{!RFC5681}} and is additionally resilient to spurious RTO events {{!RFC5682}}.

-When the last TLP packet is sent, an alarm is scheduled for the RTO time.
-When this alarm fires, the sender sends two Retransmission Timeout (RTO) packets, to evoke acknowledgements from the receiver, and restarts the RTO alarm.
+When the last TLP packet is sent, an alarm is scheduled for the RTO period.
+When this alarm fires, the sender sends two packets, to evoke acknowledgements from the receiver, and restarts the RTO alarm.

-Similar to TCP {{!RFC6298}}, the RTO alarm duration is set based on the following conditions:
+Similar to TCP {{!RFC6298}}, the RTO period is set based on the following
+conditions:

-* When the final TLP packet is sent, RTO is set to max(SRTT + 4*RTTVAR, minRTO)
+* When the final TLP packet is sent, the RTO period is set to max(SRTT + 4*RTTVAR, minRTO)

-* When an RTO alarm fires, RTO is set to twice its current value.
+* When an RTO alarm fires, the RTO period is doubled.

-The sender typically incurs a high latency penalty when an RTO is encountered, and this penalty increases exponentially in subsequent consecutive RTOs.
-Sending a single RTO packet therefore makes the connection very sensitive to single packet loss.
-Sending two packets instead of one significantly increases resilience to packet drop in both directions, thus reducing the probability of consecutive RTOs.
+The sender typically has incurred a high latency penalty by the time an RTO alarm fires, and this penalty increases exponentially in subsequent consecutive RTO events.
+Sending a single packet on an RTO event therefore makes the connection very sensitive to single packet loss.
+Sending two packets instead of one significantly increases resilience to packet drop in both directions, thus reducing the probability of consecutive RTO events.

-QUIC's RTO algorithm differs from TCP in that an RTO alarm event is not considered a strong enough signal of packet loss.
+QUIC's RTO algorithm differs from TCP in that the firing of an RTO alarm is not considered a strong enough signal of packet loss.
 An RTO alarm fires only when there's a prolonged period of network silence, which could be caused by a change in the underlying network RTT.

-When an ack is received after one or more consecutive RTO alarm events, any packets with lower packet numbers than those acked MUST be marked as lost.
+When an acknowledgment is received after one or more consecutive RTO events, any packets with lower packet numbers than those acknowledged MUST be marked as lost.

-An RTO packet MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
-Since an RTO packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.
+A packet sent when an RTO alarm fires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
+Since this packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.

-An RTO packet MUST NOT be blocked by the sender's congestion controller.
-A sender MUST however count these bytes as additional bytes in flight, since an RTO packet adds network load without establishing packet loss.
+A packet sent on an RTO alarm MUST NOT be blocked by the sender's congestion controller.
+A sender MUST however count these bytes as additional bytes in flight, since this packet adds network load without establishing packet loss.

 ### Handshake Timeout

-Handshake packets, which contain STREAM frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm period is used for them.
+Handshake packets, which contain STREAM frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm is used for them.

+The handshake timeout SHOULD be set to twice the initial RTT.

+There are no prior RTT samples within this connection.
+However, this may be a resumed connection over the same network, in which case, a client SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.

-The initial flight has no prior RTT sample.
-A client SHOULD remember the previous RTT it observed when resumption is attempted and use that for an initial RTT value.
-If no previous RTT is available, the initial RTT defaults to 100ms.
+If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-Endpoints MUST retransmit handshake frames if not acknowledged within a time limit.
-This time limit will start as the largest of twice the RTT value and MinTLPTimeout.
-Each consecutive handshake retransmission doubles the time limit, until an acknowledgement is received.
+When the first handshake packet is sent, the sender SHOULD set an alarm for the handshake timeout period.

+When the alarm fires, the sender MUST retransmit all unacknowledged handshake frames.
+The sender SHOULD double the handshake timeout and set an alarm for this period.

+On each consecutive firing of the handshake alarm, the sender SHOULD double the handshake timeout period.

+When an acknowledgement is received for a handshake packet, the new RTT is computed and the alarm SHOULD be set for twice the newly computed smoothed RTT.

 Handshake frames may be cancelled by handshake state transitions.
-In particular, all non-protected frames SHOULD be no longer be transmitted once packet protection is available.
+In particular, all non-protected frames SHOULD no longer be transmitted once packet protection is available.

-When stateless rejects are in use, the connection is considered immediately closed once a reject is sent, so no alarm is set to retransmit the reject.
+(TODO: Work this section some more.
+Add text on client vs. server, and on stateless retry.)

 ## Algorithm Details